Honors College Staff

 Academic Advisor and Managing Editor of LOGOS: A Journal of Undergraduate Research

-Emma plays several roles within the Honors College, including managing the production of LOGOS: A Journal of Undergraduate Research and overseeing Honors College communications.
+Molly plays several roles within the Honors College, including managing the production of LOGOS: A Journal of Undergraduate Research and overseeing Honors College communications.
 Her most important role is serving as a student adviser.
-Students are encouraged to contact Emma for assistance with becoming involved in or submitting to LOGOS, selecting majors/minors, registering for classes, exploring departmental distinction, or preparing for graduate studies.
+Students are encouraged to contact Molly for assistance with becoming involved in or submitting to LOGOS, selecting majors/minors, registering for classes, exploring departmental distinction, or preparing for graduate studies.
 Any other questions about matters pertaining to academic studies are also welcome.